nicolemccabechu/nicolemccabechu/README.md

 ### Hi there 👋

 Hi.
 My name is Nicole.
 I'm a Computer Science student at University College Dublin.
+I'm also the current Chairperson at UCD Netsoc - UCD's Internet and Computer Science Society, as well as being an organiser for a student-run tech conference called [SISTEM](https://sistem.intersocs.ie/).

-- 👩🏻‍💻Pronouns: She/Her
+👩🏻‍💻Pronouns: She/Her

-- 📬 Get in touch at nicolemccabechu@gmail.com
+📬 Get in touch at nicolemccabechu@gmail.com